 The Consent checklist published by the UK Information Commissioner’s Office can be used to ensure your consent is in compliance with various privacy regulations like the GDPR.

-If you do business in California, you need to abide by the CCPA If your company meets the following requirements:
+If you operate or do business in California, you need to abide by the CCPA if your company meets the following requirements:

-If this sounds like you, you’ll be required to include a do not sell button.
-The reason for the do not sell button is to provide the opportunity to opt-out.
+If this sounds like you, you’ll be required to include a do not sell or share button.
+The reason for the do not sell or share button is to provide the opportunity to opt-out of selling or sharing personal information.

-The do not sell button needs to include some specific information, including the following:
+The do not sell or share button needs to include some specific information, including the following:

 - A button that allows California customers to opt-out of personalized ads